Bitdefender Review: Quick Expert Summary

 The full system scan took just under 1 hour to complete — this is comparable to top competitors such as Norton and Avira whose scans take around 45 minutes to complete.
 However, unlike most competitors, Bitdefender has a minimal impact on system performance.
 I didn’t notice any slowdown on my system throughout the entire scanning process — even other premium competitors like McAfee cause some slowdown during full system scans.

 Bitdefender also lets users schedule scans — you can choose between several scheduling options, including at system startup, daily, weekly, and monthly.
-However, users can only schedule custom scans — Norton, Avira, and TotalAV all provide easy, one-click scan scheduling for all types of scans.
+However, users can only schedule custom scans — Norton and TotalAV both provide easy, one-click scan scheduling for all types of scans.

 Overall, Bitdefender’s malware scanner is one of the best on the market — it’s fast, it doesn’t cause slowdowns, and it has perfect malware detection rates.
 If you’re looking for a lightweight, powerful antivirus scanner, Bitdefender is an excellent choice.